hmrc/agents-external-stubs/README.md

 [ ![Download](https://api.bintray.com/packages/hmrc/releases/agents-external-stubs/images/download.svg) ](https://bintray.com/hmrc/releases/agents-external-stubs/_latestVersion)

 Agents External Stubs is the primary stub you need to run and test Agent Services locally and in other stubbed environments.
-It replaces gg-stubs and agents-stubs together with auth, company-auth-frontend, enrolment-store-proxy, tax-enrolments, users-groups-search, citizen-details, DES and even datastream.
+It replaces gg-stubs and agents-stubs together with auth, company-auth-frontend, enrolment-store-proxy, tax-enrolments, users-groups-search, citizen-details, DES and datastream.

 You will have to run [UI stubs](https://github.com/hmrc/agents-external-stubs-frontend) as well in order to be able to sign-in seamlessly into your application.